MorganCaron/CppUtils/Language/Parser/README.md

 ## Expression

-The ``expression.hpp`` file contains all necessary tools to manipulate expressions.
+The ``Expression.hpp`` file contains all necessary tools to manipulate expressions.

 An expression is a syntax element that combines a set of lexemes returning a value.
 A lexeme is a lexical unit.